Spazzinq/tuneify/README.md

 ## Tuneify is all about making music accessible.
 Join us on a life-long journey to diversify your music taste.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project!
+You can run the project with the following command:

-## Getting Started

-First, run the development server:

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After running the command, open [http://localhost:3000](http://localhost:3000) to see the dev implementation.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+## Environment Setup

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The following commands will be helpful to get your Postgres database off its feet to deploy this project.
+You will need an `.env` file for Prisma and NextAuth with the following environment variables: `POSTGRES_URL, POSTGRES_PRISMA_URL, POSTGRES_URL_NON_POOLING, POSTGRES_USER, POSTGRES_HOST, POSTGRES_PASSWORD, POSTGRES_DATABASE` and  `SPOTIFY_CLIENT_ID, SPOTIFY_CLIENT_SECRET, SPOTIFY_SCOPES, SPOTIFY_REFRESH_TOKEN_URL` and finally `NEXTAUTH_URL, NEXTAUTH_SECRET`.

+### Table Creation Commands
 ```sql
 CREATE TABLE "public"."user" (
   "tuneifyId" SERIAL PRIMARY KEY NOT NULL,